E-commerce

 Best practices

-Test on multiple stores (dev, staging) and document demo accounts for reviewers.
+Test on several stores (dev, staging) and document demo accounts for reviewers.

 Write a results-oriented description: time savings, error reduction, additional revenue.

-Provide 5 to 10 clear screenshots, readable on mobile, with a consistent user journey.
+Provide 5 to 10 clear screenshots, readable on mobile, with a coherent user journey.

-Plan an API roadmap: Shopify evolves quickly; an abandoned app is at risk of removal.
+Plan for an API roadmap: Shopify evolves quickly; an abandoned app is a risk of removal.

 Common mistakes

-Submitting with OAuth or billing not tested in a realistic flow.
+Submitting with OAuth or billing untested on a realistic flow.

 Misleading marketing listing or outdated screenshots.

-Ignoring emails from the review team or replying without a reproducible test file.
+Ignoring the review team's emails or replying without a reproducible test file.

 Neglecting the privacy policy or legal notices required for your sales region.